octodemo/universe-wip/exercise.md

 1. sanitize input in the javascript (Exercise 1)
 2. fix the SQL prepare statement in the go code (Exercise 2)

-### Exercise 1 - AI generated autofix on javascript pull requests
+### Exercise 1 - AI generated autofix on javascript pull requests - 10 mins

 This Universe we will be releasing AI generated autofixes on the pull request.
 We will see this feature in action in this exercise.